Monday, March 24, 2025

 Fox and WOLF

-Gnax the fox furry and Wolfhard the red wolf furry
+Gnax the Fox furry and Wolfhard the red WOLF furry

-It turns out there are two stations called WOLF affiliated with Fox, one being Fox Sports Radio right here in Syracuse where I am, and the other being a TV station in Northeast Pennsylvania, which is why the post is based there.
+It turns out there are two stations called WOLF affiliated with Fox; one being Fox Sports Radio right here in Syracuse where I am, and the other being a TV station in Northeast Pennsylvania, which is why the post is based there.
 With Fox Sports Syracuse 92.5 FM and AM 1490, the latter original station used to be Top 40, hip hop/R&B/urban contemporary, and Radio Disney.
 Fox 56 is in the Scranton/Wilkes-Barre area.
 The two are unrelated, and the FCC can allow a radio station in one market and a TV station in another to have the same callsign.
-While I've known about both for a long time, I only recently learned that the one in my hometown was now part of Fox Sports.
-Network radio hasn't been as much of a thing in the US since TV became more dominant in the '50s.
+While I've known about both for a long time (the local one longer, of course), I only recently learned that the one in my hometown are now part of Fox Sports.
+Terrestrial network radio hasn't been as much of a thing in the US since TV became more dominant in the '50s.
 Stiff competition from Spotify, Sirius XM and podcasts make it obsolete.
-Network TV also has less relevance today because of streaming, and Lackawanna and Wyoming Valleys are in a UHF market because of VHF cross-signal interference with the tri-state, Philadelphia quad-state, and NYs Southern Tier (mainly just CBS 12 WBNG in Binghamton).
-To boot, Craig Fox owns WOLF in CNY (he is not related to William Fox, founder of the original Fox studio).
+Network TV also has less relevance today because of streaming, and Lackawanna and Wyoming Valleys are a "UHF island" because of VHF cross-signal interference with the tri-state, Philadelphia quad-state, and NYs Southern Tier (mainly just CBS 12 WBNG in Binghamton now, while analogue channels 6, 8, and 10 were retired, even after 2009s DTV mandate and LP/CD [not that kind] exemption).
+To boot, Craig Fox owns the WOLF in CNY (he is likely not related to the late William Fox, founder of the original Fox studio).
 He is a presenter who owns several radio stations in the region.
 Now that's irony.
+It takes a Fox to know Fox, or one Canidae to another.